 I don’t know where you live, but check your local hardware store.
 Where I live (it gets very cold), there’s a plastic film that you can adhere to the inside frame/trim of your windows and doors using a special two-way tape included in the kit (plus you need your own scissors and a hair dryer).
 You effectively add an extra pane for insulation, stop drafts, etc. and it’s perfectly clear like a piece of glass.

 We did it for years before we could afford to replace our windows, and it makes a huge difference.
-The kits generally cost less than $10 and they do make ones specifically sized for patio doors.
+The kits are very affordable and they do make ones specifically sized for patio doors.

 Carolyn in Manitoba, Canada